Algebras of Non-Local Screenings and Diagonal Nichols Algebras

-\begin{enumerate} \item Suppose $\zeta \in \mathcal{R}_3$.
-The first diagram is a composition of the diagrams of rank $2$: $\# 2$ with $q= \zeta$ and $\# 5$ with $q=\zeta$.
-For them to be joint in the middle circle we find $r'=r''=:r$.\\ The only $q$-truncation root is the third.
+The only $q$-truncation root is the third.
 Reflecting on it we find a diagram composition of $\# 4$ with $q= -\zeta^{-1}$ and $\# 5$ with $q= \zeta$.
-As matching condition we find $r=-2r+1$, i.e. $r=\frac{1}{3}$ which is an acceptable condition. \\ This case is thus realisable by the unique solution with parameter $r=\frac{1}{3}$. \item Suppose $\zeta \in \mathcal{R}_6$.
+As matching condition we find $m=-2m+1$, i.e., $m=\frac{1}{3}$.
+This case is thus realizable by the unique solution with parameter $m=\frac{1}{3}$. \item Suppose $\zeta \in \mathbb{G}_6$.
 We proceed analogously, but after reflecting around the third root we find a diagram which is composition of $\# 6$ with $q= \zeta$ and $\# 5$ with $q=\zeta$.
-The condition now is $r=\frac{1}{6}$ which is an acceptable condition. \\ This case is thus realisable by the unique solution with parameter $r=\frac{1}{6}$. \end{enumerate}
+The condition now is $m=\frac{1}{6}$ which is an acceptable condition.
+This case is thus realizable by the unique solution with parameter $m=\frac{1}{6}$. \end{enumerate}